-All patients identified who might benefit from starting TAF as a part of the fixed dose combination products cobicistat/elvitegravir/emtricitabine/TAF will in most cases be referred to and discussed at specialist HIV MDTs and the recommendation recorded in accordance with regional/locally agreed ART prescribing guidance
+All patients identified who might benefit from starting TAF as a part of the fixed dose combination product Elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide (TAF) for first or second line ART will in most cases be referred to and discussed at a specialist HIV MDT and the recommendation recorded. (see section 7)

-All patients identified who are currently on TDF as part of cobicistat/elvitegravir/emtricitabine/TDF or and who might benefit from switching to TAF as part of cobicistat/elvitegravir/emtricitabine/TAF fixed dose products respectively should be managed by regional/locally agreed best practice guidance for switching ARVs.
-Those switching from other products should be discussed at MDT.
+All patients identified who are currently on TDF as part of Cobicistat, elvitegravir, emtricitabine, TDF and who might benefit from switching to TAF as part of Elvitegravir, cobicistat, emtricitabine, and tenofovir alafenamide (TAF) fixed dose product should be managed by regional/locally agreed best practice guidance for switching ARVs.